Written By:

-The primary difference is that Bluetooth soundbars are not wired, and HDMI soundbars are, which is important if you are learning what HDMI ARC means.
-Bluetooth soundbars cut down on clutter and are considered some of the best wireless speaker solutions.
+The primary difference is that Bluetooth soundbars are not wired and HDMI soundbars are.
+Bluetooth soundbars cut down on clutter.
 However, HDMI soundbars have broader integration possibilities, which you’ll discover if you are comparing, say, a 2.1 soundbar vs a 5.1 soundbar.

 Make sure you have enough space above or below your TV to successfully place a soundbar.